 Organizations often spend large amounts of money building protective walls around their network and endpoints.
 But this approach is back to front.
 The first port of call, in terms of your IT security, should be the data.
 After all, it’s no good locking the doors and windows if the burglar already has the key.

 This is particularly relevant to the Education sector, as 48% of those surveyed suggested that insider threats presented the biggest threat to their cyber-security.
-The majority of IT staff in the surveyed organizations indicated that a quarter of all devices students brought with them were already infected with some sort of malware and that a third of students knew of another student having attempted to breach the campus network.
+The majority of IT staff in the surveyed organizations indicated that a quarter of all devices students brought with them were already infected with some sort of malware and that a third of students knew of another student who had attempted to breach the campus network.

-By far the best way to address insider threats is to ensure you have an easy way of auditing, monitoring and alerting on your user behavior, as well as being able to locate where your sensitive data is and who has access to it.
+By far the best way to address insider threats is to ensure you have an easy way of auditing, monitoring, and alerting on your user behavior, as well as being able to locate where your sensitive data is and who has access to it.
 To do this, you will need to deploy what’s known as a Data-Centric Audit and Protection Solution.